Financial-Times/origami-website/_tutorials/new-component/create-a-new-component-part-2.md

 - How to install Origami component dependencies from the [Origami Bower Registry](https://github.com/Financial-Times/origami-bower-registry).
 - And finally how to include and use Sass from o-colors, o-spacing, o-typography, and o-buttons.

-Now we know how to add styles our components, in part three we will build on that knowledge to provide new visual variations of our component.
+Now we know how to add styles, in part three we will build on that knowledge to provide new visual variations of our component.
 We will add an alternative `inverse` theme that will optionally modify the appearance of `o-example` to look better on a dark background.
 We will also brand our component to change its appearance depending on whether it is used within a master brand ft.com product, internal product, or elsewhere.
 [Continue to part three](/docs/tutorials/create-a-new-component-part-3).